Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/ViewModelExtensions.md

 #### Exceptions

 **T:System.ArgumentNullException**
-The viewModel is ```null```.
+The viewModel is`null`.

 ### GetValidationSummary(ViewModelBase viewModel, bool includeChildViewModelValidations, object tag)

-Gets the validation summary for the specified viewModel and, if specified, the children as well.

-    This method also filters on the specified tag.
+Gets the validation summary for the specified viewModel and, if specified, the children as well.This method also filters on the specified tag.

 #### Parameters